ariel-os/hophop-open-hardware/Sketch.md

 * Direct line to 1.9GHz chip antenna, broken only by on-by-default solder jumpers.
-* Solder jumpers allow diverting the signal into a pair of (spring-loaded?) connectors instead.
+* Solder jumpers allow diverting the signal into a pair of connectors (eg. MMCX) instead.

   When switched to this configuration, it provides several options to be explored later: